-This strategy was developed for Ulan Coal Mines Pty Limited (UCMPL), in conjunction with WCPL and Moolarben Coal Operations Pty Ltd (MCO) and submitted to DPE for approval in December 2011.
-The Ulan Road Strategy was amended by the Secretary of DPE in a letter dated 25 May 2013.
+This strategy was developed for Ulan Coal Mines Pty Limited (UCMPL), in conjunction with WCPL and Moolarben Coal Operations Pty Ltd (MCO) and submitted to DPHI for approval in December 2011.
+The Ulan Road Strategy was amended by the Secretary of DPHI in a letter dated 25 May 2013.
 As required, WCPL will:

-- Work with MWRC and the owners of MCO and UCMPL to develop a detailed plan for the implementation of the strategy; - Make financial contributions3 towards the implementation of the detailed plan, in accordance with the requirements of the detailed plan; - Make contributions towards the implementation of the Ulan Road Strategy (ARRB Group, December 2011).
-If there is any dispute about the implementation of the strategy, then any of the parties involved4 may refer the matter to the Secretary for resolution; and - Prior to carrying out any development under Development Consent (SSD-6764), the Applicant shall write to the owners of the residences that are entitled to additional road noise mitigation works under the Ulan Road Strategy (ARRB Group, December 2011) who have not sought these mitigation measures yet, and remind them that they are entitled to additional road noise mitigation works under the strategy.
+- Work with MWRC and the owners of MCO and UCMPL to develop a detailed plan for the implementation of the strategy; - Make financial contributions towards the implementation of the detailed plan, in accordance with the requirements of the detailed plan; - Make contributions towards the implementation of the Ulan Road Strategy (ARRB Group, December 2011).
+If there is any dispute about the implementation of the strategy, then any of the parties involved may refer the matter to the Secretary for resolution; and - Prior to carrying out any development under Development Consent (SSD-6764), the Applicant shall write to the owners of the residences that are entitled to additional road noise mitigation works under the Ulan Road Strategy (ARRB Group, December 2011) who have not sought these mitigation measures yet, and remind them that they are entitled to additional road noise mitigation works under the strategy.

-All fifteen properties within the zone for noise mitigation measures have had their respective noise mitigation measures completed.
-The last remaining properties to finalise noise agreements and complete their noise mitigation measures occurred in April and July 2020.
+All fifteen properties within the zone for noise mitigation measures had their respective noise mitigation measures completed.
+The last remaining properties to finalise noise agreements occurred in April and July 2020.
 One property has declined noise mitigation works and two properties are outside the zone for noise mitigation measures.
+One property owner completed the outstanding mitigation measures in mid-2023.